Conference Program

 Germany

-Jonas Stuble
+Jonas Stüble

-System Architect
+System architect

 Germany

 Technical regulations and recommendations do not yet fully account for the safety-related availability of power supply systems.
 Specifically, the application of ISO 26262 on the power supply of autonomous vehicles is troublesome.
 Concurrently, engineers have gathered to write a recommendation (VDA 450) that facilitates the application of safe electrical power supply to other systems with safety-related availability like autonomous vehicles.
-This presentation highlights the framework of the VDA 450 recommendation and its principles that comply with ISO 26262 and are suitable to ensure safe power supply for autonomous vehicles.
+This presentation highlights the framework of the VDA 450 recommendation and its principles that comply with ISO 26262 and help to ensure safe power supply for autonomous vehicles.

 Automated vehicles Level 1-2-3-4-5: overview of regulation/Euro NCAP status and testing challenges